 PoC rapid antigen testing by an official testing agency (citizen test)

 Please note that according to the Federal Coronavirus Test Regulation (TestV) you are only entitled to a (free) test when you belong to the above-mentioned list of persons.

 The PoC rapid antigen test will be performed by specially trained personnel.
 You can get the result while you wait or have it sent to you by email or SMS after 15 to 30 minutes.

 Rapid antigen testing is available at many medical practices, pharmacies or test centres.
 An officially confirmed positive rapid antigen test must be presented before COVID-19 infection can be corroborated by means of PCR testing.

 You can perform such tests yourself.
 Just follow the instructions.
 You can buy self-testing kits in pharmacies, drugstores and supermarkets.

 Our measures to get us all back to a normal way of life:

-COVID-19 vaccines are the best way to safeguard against serious illness and the best chance of protecting yourself, your family and those around you!Find out more
+COVID-19 vaccines are the best way to safeguard against serious illness and the best chance of protecting yourself, your family and those around you from a severe case of the infection!Find out more

-Even though it rarely happens, it is possible to contract and transmit the virus despite being vaccinated.
-This is why you must continue to observe the familiar rules concerning hygiene and behaviour.Find out more
+Unfortunately, it is possible to contract and transmit the virus despite being vaccinated.
+This is why you should continue to observe the familiar rules concerning hygiene and behaviour.Find out more

 If you are unaware that you have been infected with the virus, you can transmit it to the people around you, your family and your friends.
 This is why regular testing is so important.Find out more